maplight/votersedge-voting-info/README.md

             single-election - override individual all-elections pages by election date & section

  as of 12-24 ca is our working example, which we will base IL and NY off

+# How to compile:
+cd tools/scripts
+./compileJSON.py
+and git commit the changes.